Why This Recipe Works

-When In Doubt, Keep Going and Be Consistent
+When in Doubt, Keep Going and Be Consistent

 If you haven’t taken the hint already, there is no one-size-fits-all roadmap to making a successful starter.
 In my tests, my starters matured after about two weeks, but yours might take far longer.
 If your starter does not rise and fall predictably, or if it doesn’t smell sour after some period of time, don’t freak out.
 Just keep going.
 Overall, it helps to keep feeding times and temperature consistent and strict.
 Keep feeding, keep taking notes, and keep feeding again.
 Remember: Natural selection takes time.

-How To Know Your Starter Is Ready
+How to Know Your Starter Is Ready

 Say your new starter has matured after a couple weeks.
 It’s doubling or tripling in volume and smells overwhelmingly sour.
 How do you know if it’s ready to use?
 Many bakers swear by the “float test.”
 You place a small bit of your starter in a bowl of water.
 If it floats, it’s active, and if it doesn’t, then it’s not ready.
-But as Trevor Wilson explains in his 384-page tome Open Crumb Mastery, “the float test only tells you one thing for sure—that there is enough gas trapped in the starter to float in water.
+But as Trevor Wilson explains in his 384-page tome Open Crumb Mastery, “The float test only tells you one thing for sure—that there is enough gas trapped in the starter to float in water.
 That’s it.”
 That doesn’t necessarily mean your starter will leaven bread effectively, since it could have been very slow moving in its gas development.
 According to Trevor, the float test is a fallacy.

 Want a better indicator?
 Look for signs of vigorous fermentation.
-A healthy starter should triple, or even quadruple in volume in a short period of time under the right conditions (for example, 4-6 hours at 80 degrees, fed at 1:2:2).
+A healthy starter should triple, or even quadruple in volume in a short period of time under the right conditions (for example, 4-6 hours at 80°F/27°C, fed at 1:2:2).
 The starter should feature uneven dimples on its surface, evidence of a few big, sturdy, bubbles on the top, and should feel like bubbly whipped cream when you stir it.
 Most of all, this activity should be predictable and consistent every day.
 But in the end, the truth is that you won’t know if your starter is effective until you bake bread and track its performance over time and over successive bakes.

 Maintenance and Beyond